isoaxe/test-my-api/README.md

 This is a utility to test that API endpoints are returning the value that the user expects.
 A specific use case is to test a request that has been prepended by [`cors-server`](https://github.com/isoaxe/cors-server) before a user forks that project to host their own server.

+You can give the remote-hosted version a go [here](https://test-my-api-endpoint.web.app).
+If local hosting is desired, fork the project and follow the **Project Setup** steps outlined below.

 ## Technology